msmiller/redbus/README.md

 So to test this gem you need to run `redis-server` in another process before calling Rspec.
 Note that Rspec will flush what's in this Redis instance repeatedly, so make sure you run `redis-server` in a different/throw-away directory so as not to clobber data you may care about.

+## Caveat Emptor

+I am by no means a Redis expert.
+This project was something I spun up when a client was having issues with using straight HTTP/RPC for a large microservice-based  deployment.
+Once I got into it, I found all these other cool things it could do.
+But it's entirely possible there's stuff in here which is rock-stupid to folks who are more expert.
+I won't be offended in the least if someone else can show me smarter ways to code pieces of this up.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/msmiller/redbus.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.